Nancy J. Marr, Steering Committee Chair

 Linda Brown has worked in the financial services industry for 30 years.
 She is currently the Chief Advancement Officer for Service 1st Federal Credit Union in Danville, PA.
 Starting her career in marketing and human resources, her scope of knowledge has expanded to also include training, security, information systems, facilities and member service.
 Linda is an inaugural member of the Filene Research Institute’s i3 group focusing on ideas, innovation and implementation to advance the credit union movement.

 Linda is a graduate of Bloomsburg University with a Bachelor of Science degree in Communication Studies, and has earned her Master’s in Instructional Technologies.
 She is an active volunteer in her community.
-She is on the Board of Directors and is the past president of Leadership Susquehanna Valley.
 She serves as Treasurer for the Ronald McDonald House of Danville.
-Other volunteer activities include the Soroptimist of Montour County, Greater Susquehanna Valley Toastmasters, the Global Women’s Leadership Network, and various activities with her church.
-She enjoys trying new recipes, playing ball with her dog, Dottie, and traveling with her husband, Terry.
+Other volunteer activities include the Bridges Out of Poverty, Danville Area Community Foundation, Leadership Susquehanna Valley, the Global Women's Leadership Network, Montour County Industrial Development Authority, Soroptimist of Montour County, and various activities with her church.
+She enjoys trying new recipes, spending time with her dog, Dottie, and traveling with her husband, Terry.

 Grants Manager, Northumberland County Planning and Economic Development